rOpenGov/ropengov.github.io/tutorials/helsinki_tutorial.md

 {% endhighlight %}

 ## <a name="hsy"></a> Helsinki region environmental services

 Retrieve data from [Helsingin seudun ympäristöpalvelut (HSY)](http://www.hsy.fi/seututieto/kaupunki/paikkatiedot/Sivut/Avoindata.aspx) with `get_hsy()`.

 ### Population grid

 Population grid (väestötietoruudukko) with 250m x 250m grid size in year 2013 contains the number of people in different age groups.
-The most rarely populated grids are left out (0-4 persons), and grids wiht less than 99 persons are censored with '99' to guarantee privacy.
+The most rarely populated grids are left out (0-4 persons), and grids with less than 99 persons are censored with '99' to guarantee privacy.

 {% highlight r %}
-sp.vaesto <- get_hsy(which.data = "Vaestotietoruudukko", which.year = 2013)
+sp.vaesto <- get_hsy(which.data="Vaestotietoruudukko", which.year=2013)
 head(sp.vaesto@data)
 {% endhighlight %}